 These texts may be referred to during the course.
 Please note that this list is not necessarily exhaustive, and further readings may be given in lectures.
-Be careful of using outdated texts for general work.
+Once again, please ensure that you are using the latest editions.

-- T Boezaart (ed) Child Law in South Africa (2009) Juta: Cape Town. - JA Robinson et al The Law of Children and Young Persons in South Africa (1997), Butterworths: Durban (available on RU library electronic resources). - B Clark (ed) Family Law Service (1998), Butterworths: Durban (available on RU library electronic resources) - CJ Davel & AM Skelton (ed) Commentary on the Children's Act (2007), Juta: Cape Town2 - L Schafer The Law of Access to Children (2007) LexisNexis: Durban
+- T Boezaart (ed) Child Law in South Africa (2009) Juta: Cape Town. - JA Robinson et al. The Law of Children and Young Persons in South Africa (1997) Butterworths: Durban (available on RU Library electronic resources) - B Clark (ed) Family Law Service (1998) Butterworths: Durban (available on RU Library electronic resources) - CJ Davel and AM Skelton (ed) Commentary on the Children's Act (2007) Juta: Cape Town. - L Schafer The Law of Access to Children (2007) LexisNexis: Durban.

-On occasion, students may also be referred to journal articles on aspects of the course content.
-These may be found in the library (where indicated, students will be able to access journal articles electronically).
-Students are encouraged to utilise all the available library resources and to familiarise themselves with the relevant texts on the Law of Persons by browsing through the shelves in the library and visiting electronic resources such as Heinon-Line and JSTOR.
+Students may also occasionally be referred to journal articles on aspects of the course content.
+Such readings may be found in the library, or in electronic form where indicated.
+Students are encouraged to read extensively, and to familiarise themselves with the available texts by browsing through the library and visiting electronic journals.